-Easy-to-read medicine information about umeclidinium - what is it, how to take umeclidinium safely and possible side effects.
+Easy-to-read medicine information about umeclidinium - what it is, how to take umeclidinium safely and possible side effects.
 Umeclidinium is also called Incruse Ellipta®

 |Type of medicine||Also called|

 What is umeclidinium?

 - Umeclidinium is used to prevent symptoms of chronic obstructive pulmonary disease (COPD), such as shortness of breath and wheezing.

 - Umeclidinium works by relaxing the muscles in the air passages and in that way prevents symptoms such as wheezing, cough, chest tightness, and shortness of breath.

 - Umeclidinium is not used to treat sudden breathing problems.
 Always have a rescue inhaler or quick-acting inhaler with you to treat sudden symptoms.

 - Umeclidinium is available as an inhalation powder called Incruse Ellipta®.

 - Umeclidinium is also available in combination with vilanterol - see umeclidinium + vilanterol.

 - The dose of umeclidinium is 1 inhalation once daily.